ARTSLINK INTERNATIONAL FELLOWSHIPS: GUIDELINES and APPLICATION

 Only individuals may apply to the ArtsLink International Fellowships program.
 Artists, arts leaders or curators working as a team may apply individually, but there is no guarantee that all members in the team will be accepted.

-Please let us know of any established connections you may have with US organizations.
-We will try to honor your preferences when making host selections.
-However, there are many factors involved in determining your placement, and we cannot guarantee a particular organization or city.
+Please let us know of any established connections or areas of interest you may have with US organizations.
+We will consider this when making host selections, though we cannot guarantee a particular organization or city.

 Fellows should expect to spend their Fellowship mostly in the city where their host organization is located.
 In some cases, host organizations will allocate funds for travel, but ArtsLink International Fellowship awards are modest and Fellows should not assume that travel to other cities will be covered.
 If Fellows choose to travel on their own, they will need to cover the cost of their expenses.
 The time they spend away from their host city should be limited and coordinated with the host organization.
 Please keep in mind, the US is a very large country and it can be costly and time consuming to travel between regions.